cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/GenZPlaybook.md

 ---
 section: Liz
-displayTitle: Conviction
+displayTitle: "Conviction On A Whim: The GenZ Playbook"
-uriTitle: Conviction
+uriTitle: the-genz-playbook
 ---

-Conviction On A Whim: The GenZ Playbook

 I'd make you unhand the phone,
 But you're glued to the screen,